Pacy/library/readMe.md

 mongod --dbpath="D:\data\db"
 `` )

-> TO DO
-> have to add the indexes that need to be created here
->
+> The "_other" folder contain a database dump called library.gz, to import this data create a databse in mongodb called "library2021"
+> The dataset can then be import with
+``
+mongorestore --gzip --archive=${PATH_TO_LIBRARY.GZ_FILE}
+``
+>This should include the dataset and all indexes

 Both, front- and backend, can be started together from the folder containing both projects with `` npm start
 ``
-or by using nagivating to them and then running the same command on each one.
+or by nagivating to them and then running the same command on each subfolder

 ## Reflection